Coalfire-CF/terraform-azurerm-diagnostics/README.md

 You can consume this as part of any Azure project.
 There are no known outside dependencies.
 View the module README for detailed instructions.

-### Code Location

-Code should be stored in terraform/modules

 ### Code updates

 If you need to support resources in addition to this list, you will need to creation additional config files.